Which Scandinavian languages should I learn?

 That is why Norwegian looks similar to Danish.

-On the other hand, Ivar Aasen traveled across Norway, collecting and listening to different dialects, and created Nynorsk, a cocktail of various dialects throughout the country.
+On the other hand, Ivar Aasen traveled across Norway, collecting and listening to various dialects, and created Nynorsk, a blend of dialects from across the country.

-Today, every student has to learn to read and write both forms of Norwegian writing.
+Today, every student must learn to read and write both forms of Norwegian.

 Norway does not have a standard spoken language.